Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/scripts/RunningScripts.md

 # Running the scripts
+The software comprises:
+1. A database
+2. A backend (to query SLURM for data, enrich this data, and store it in the database)
+3. A frontend (which uses Grafana to query the database and display nice charts, etc.)

 The scripts in these directories can be used to run the entire cycle:

-1. Initialise the backend database
+1. Initialise the PostgreSQL database
 2. Running the backend (run `sacct` command, enhance the data and load it into the database)
 3. Set up the dashboards, users, etc.